-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The following accounting policies have been applied consistently to all periods presented in these financial statements.

 Investment

 The Scheme is authorised to invest only in the Global Asset Trust (the GAT) or in bank deposits.
 The GAT is divided into separate unit funds representing various asset classes.